jewdev/jewDCC/README.md

 ![screenshot](https://i.imgur.com/ND1jLOV.png)

 ## Special Thanks
-> Special thanks for my beta testers!
-> > [Ryan Montgomery](https://github.com/ryanrohypnol) - I "improved" his own Discord Custom Connections repository in Python and I wanted to re-make in C#, and, here we are!
+> [Ryan Montgomery](https://github.com/ryanrohypnol) - I "improved" his own Discord Custom Connections repository in Python and I wanted to re-make in C#, and, here we are!

 ## FAQ
-1. Q: What the heck does DCC means?
+1. Q: What does DCC mean?

-   A: DCC stands for "Discord Custom Connections" in this context.
+   A: DCC stands for "Discord Custom Connections".

 2. Q: How do I get a token?